AkmalSodikov/Chess-game/README.md

-My first project on React using typescript.
+My first experience on React using typescript.